bulenty584/class-notes/118_class_notes.md

 P1: ARP for MAC address of destination
 P2: a service called DHCP that gives you the IP address of one router
 P3: Need to understand how to implement ACLs using simple linear search

+# Lecture Notes 10/29/2024: Route Comparison

+MAC address comes built into laptop, which is used to talk to DHCP server to get routing number, and assigns you an IP address.

+DNS server: provides the source IP address
+  - browser has a resolver that has a local DNS agent (locally) (name -> address)

+ARP protocol: changes route address to MAC address on every hop!

+Router also ARPs

+**Question Route Comparison Answers: Who builds the forwarding table in the router??**

+## Part 1: Routing Within Organizations

+Four Parts in Routing:
+  - **Set up addresses and topology**: assign IP addresses, connect routers
+  - **Neighbor determination**: Endnodes talk to routers (ARP), Roter to router neighbors
+  - **Compute Routes**: most complex
+  - **Forward packets**: Ships off forwarding table (packets)

+Two ways of constructing Routes:

+**Link State**: Global view of Link state to everyone!
+**Distance Vector**: We know if someone keeps neighbors and who they are, we can determine how far away a specific node is
+- Routers gossip with neighbors but does badly with node failures

+### Distance Vectors

+Everybody locally is getting gossip from their neighbors (periodically sending gossip vectors)

+As in spanning tree we have port and central databases

+Central is computed based on best port database

+You store all of your neighbors even if they aren't the most cost-effective!
+(Good for when a link fails)

+In distance vector, everybody sends predictions to every router

+In Link State: every router sends its cost to all neighbors

+# Lecture 118 Computing Routes

+What if we want to move to different place (CMU -> UCLA)?

+**Answer:** Autonomous Systems (AS)

+**BGP: routing btwn ASs**:

+- Does not hold a distance, holds a list of ASs